dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

 ## Sign in with Microsoft Account

-Run the application and click **Log in**.
+Run the app and click **Log in**.
 An option to sign in with Microsoft appears.
 When you click on Microsoft, you are redirected to Microsoft for authentication.
-After signing in with your Microsoft Account, (if not already signed in) you will be prompted to let the app access your info:
+After signing in with your Microsoft Account, you will be prompted to let the app access your info:

 Tap **Yes** and you will be redirected back to the web site where you can set your email.